Day Centre for the homeless and vulnerable in Worcester

 While we provide services for homeless people here in the day centre, we are keen to help them reintegrate into mainstream society, using the same facilities and joining in activities like everyone else.

-Our ‘resilience project’ aims to help/ guide them to reintegrate back into mainstream society, by accompanying them to services/activities, until they can build confidence to do so independently by themselves.
+Our Navigation Team helps people to reintegrate back into mainstream society, by accompanying them to services/activities, until they have the confidence to do so by themselves.

 Many of the people who rely on Maggs are held back in their desire to change by a lack of confidence and life-skills and this is made worse by living rough.